 Growth vs. Value: The Last Six Years

-As you can see from the chart, growth stocks, as measured by the iShares S&P 500 Growth ETF (IVW), delivered about triple the return of iShares S&P 500 Value ETF (IVE) over the last 10 years, as of the end of last year.
+As you can see from the chart courtesy of Yahoo Finance, growth stocks, as measured by the iShares S&P 500 Growth ETF (IVW), delivered more than double the return of iShares S&P 500 Value ETF (IVE) over the last six years.
 That’s about as lopsided as the relative performance has been over the last 100 years.

 Performance has been off the charts for growth stocks for an unusually long period of time.
 There are a few good reasons for such an anomaly.
 It has been an environment of steadily rising stock prices with low interest rates and low inflation.
 Technology stocks, which are overwhelmingly considered growth stocks, have also tipped the scales.
 We are in a technological revolution and there is enormous growth in that sector.

 But things are changing.
-Inflation is back.
-And rising interest rates are sure to follow.
+Inflation is still an issue.
+And the Fed is dead-set on driving rates higher to fight it.
 This economic recovery is shaping up to be a lot different than the last one, at least in the post-pandemic recovery phase.
 Of course, we will still be in a technological revolution.
 But the torrid outperformance of that sector is likely to decrease.

 The dominance of one type of stock has always given way to a reversal in the past eventually.
 And growth stocks are just coming off a long period of unprecedented dominance.
 Value stocks are long overdue to perform better.
 And that process may be just beginning.

-So far this year, the growth ETF IVW is down about 9% while the value ETF is even.
-Of course, that’s not much time but the environment is clearly changing and those changes are already reflecting in performance.
+So far this year, the growth ETF IVW is down about 29% while the value ETF is down 16%.
+While it’s a relatively new development (Growth peaked in November 2021), the environment is clearly changing and those changes are already reflecting in performance.
 It’s a good bet that value stocks, amid high inflation, rising interest rates and market volatility, will outperform growth over the course of the year.